-- 3. Click Upload.
-A progress bar appears to indicate the upload process. - 4.
-Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - If anything is incorrect, click Discard Upload. - 5.
+- Click to select an appropriate firmware file. - 3.
+Click Upload.
+A progress bar appears to indicate the upload process.

+- Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - If anything is incorrect, click Discard Upload. - 5.
 To proceed with the update, click Update Firmware.